vasilvalkov/CSharp-Part-1/01. Introduction-to-Programming/homework/17. Play with VS Debugger/README.md

 - Set a breakpoint in the line, which prints the next number in the Visual Studio code editor.
 Run the program through the debugger using the `[F5]` key.
 When the debugger stops at the breakpoint trace the code execution with `[F10]` key.

 ## Submission
-- You do not have to submit anything in your homework for this problem.
-Just play with the debugger to learn how it works.
+- You do not have to submit anything for this problem